 What causes nosebleed?
 29 possible conditions

 There are many causes of nosebleeds.
-A sudden or infrequent nosebleed is rarely serious, but if you have frequent nosebleeds, you could have a more serious problem.
+A sudden or infrequent nosebleed is rarely serious.
+If you have frequent nosebleeds, you could have a more serious problem.

 Dry air is the most common cause of nosebleeds.
 Living in a dry climate and using a central heating system can dry out the nasal membranes, which are tissues inside the nose.
 This dryness causes crusting inside the nose.
-Crusting may itch or become irritated, and if scratched or picked, the nose can bleed.
+Crusting may itch or become irritated.
+If your nose is scratched or picked, it can bleed.

 Taking antihistamines and decongestants for allergies, colds, or sinus problems can also dry out the nasal membranes and cause nosebleeds.
 Frequent nose blowing is another cause of nosebleeds.